microsoft/vscode-docs/docs/python/tutorial-django.md

 As shown in the previous section, page templates can contain procedural directives like `{% for message in message_list %}` and `{% if message_list %}`, rather than only passive, declarative elements like `{% url %}` and `{% block %}`.
 As a result, you can have programming errors inside templates as with any other procedural code.

-Fortunately, the Python Extension for VS Code provides template debugging when you have `"django": true` in the debugging configuration (as you do already).
+Fortunately, the Python Extension for VS Code provides template debugging when you have `"django": true` in the `launch.json` configuration, which was added automatically in a previous step.
 The following steps demonstrate this capability:

 1. In `templates/hello/home.html`, set breakpoints on both the `{% if message_list %}` and `{% for message in message_list %}` lines, as indicated by the yellow arrows in the image below: